a-ignatov-parc/requirejs-sandbox/README.md

 	* **patch** *Type: Array of strings*

-		> List of patches' names to be applied to sandbox environment.
-Patches are required to configure libs in sandbox work transparently with main page objects (`window`, `document` objects etc.).
+		> The list of patch names to be applied to sandbox's environment.
+Patches are required to configure libs in sandbox working transparently with main page objects (`window`, `document` objects etc.).

 		```javascript
 		requrejsSandbox.set('TestApp', {